Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Introduction

 Given these challenges, it is essential to develop a principled method to estimate the collision-avoidance effort that a planner would require for each perception error, even without a full control stack.
 By introducing effort-based metrics for open-loop perception testing, we can capture the criticality of errors early in development.
 This, in turn, enables safety-aware comparison of perception pipelines and trackers on standardized benchmarks.
 Criticality metrics such as TTC, Time-to-Brake (TTB), Time Headway (THW), and Deceleration to Safety Time (DST)~\cite{Westhofen_2022} measure the urgency of collisions.
 However, they do not capture the consequences of each type of perception error.
 Applied to perception outputs, these metrics become ambiguous.
 For example, a false positive (FP) with low TTC leads to unnecessary braking, not real danger.
 In contrast, a false negative (FN) increases braking demand once detected.
 DST primarily focuses on braking effort but serves as a ground-truth metric.
 It does not distinguish between FP-induced phantom braking and FN-induced emergency braking.
 To our knowledge, no prior metric directly quantifies the effort required to avoid collisions for each ego vehicle perception error.

-In this work, we propose an effort-based criticality framework to address this gap.
-We introduce two complementary metrics grounded in longitudinal vehicle kinematics: (i) \textit{False Speed Reduction (FSR)} quantifies the cumulative unwarranted velocity loss caused by a persistent FP, aggregated over the track's lifetime. (ii) \textit{Maximum Deceleration Rate (MDR)} quantifies the peak braking demand caused by a missed detection, accounting for the object's own acceleration.
-We complement these longitudinal metrics with \textit{Lateral Evasion Acceleration (LEA, $a_{\perp}$)}, adapted from the kinematic evasion framework of~\cite{9808147} and coupled with reachability-based collision timing from~\cite{schneider2021towards}.
-LEA quantifies the minimum steering effort needed to avoid a predicted collision.
-All three metrics are constrained by a reachability-based collision filter~\cite{schneider2021towards, althoff2010computing}.
-This reachability check serves as a sanity filter and assigns criticality scores only to object-ego pairs whose ellipsoidal reachable sets intersect within a prediction horizon.
+To address this limitation, we introduce two complementary metrics grounded in longitudinal vehicle kinematics: (i) \textit{False Speed Reduction (FSR)} accumulates the unwarranted velocity loss associated with a persistent FP, and (ii) \textit{Maximum Deceleration Rate (MDR)} records the peak braking demand associated with an FN.
+We complement them with \textit{Lateral Evasion Acceleration (LEA, $a_{\perp}$)}, adapted from~\cite{9808147} and coupled with reachability-based collision timing from~\cite{schneider2021towards}.
+All three metrics are evaluated after a reachability-based gate check~\cite{schneider2021towards, althoff2010computing}.
+The gate tests the dynamic possibility of collision under bounded motion.
+It does not encode lanes, road boundaries, or traffic rules.

-The main contributions of this work are as follows: (i) \textit{Effort-based criticality metrics:} We introduce FSR and MDR, two novel physics-grounded scalar metrics that translate each false positive and false negative into the collision-avoidance effort it would impose on the ego vehicle, complementing established measures such as TTC and DST. (ii) \textit{Reachability-gated evaluation pipeline:} We combine ellipsoidal reachability analysis with frame-level perception matching and track-level aggregation to ensure that only dynamically plausible collision threats are scored.
-The collision filter is modular and can be replaced by alternative collision tests. (iii) \textit{Multi-dimensional risk analysis:} By coupling the lateral evasion metric of~\cite{9808147} with reachability-based collision timing, we obtain LEA as a lateral complement to FSR and MDR.
-Together, the three metrics provide a non-redundant risk estimate that reveals safety-comfort trade-offs invisible to conventional detection and tracking benchmarks.
+The main contributions of this work are: (i) \textit{Error-specific effort aggregation:} FSR and MDR distinguish persistent FP-associated braking cost from peak FN-associated braking demand, complementing TTC, DRAC, DST, and TET rather than replacing them. (ii) \textit{Modular candidate collision check:} Ellipsoidal reachable sets, frame-level matching, and track-level aggregation are combined in an offline benchmark pipeline.
+The proposed conservative collision gate can be replaced by a tighter geometric or map-aware test. (iii) \textit{Longitudinal-lateral analysis:} LEA provides a lateral complement to FSR and MDR, exposing braking-steering trade-offs that a single longitudinal score cannot represent.